Skip to content

 Jack Russell dog breed information and advice

 If you’re thinking of getting a new dog, the Jack Russell Terrier could be the breed for you.
-They’re intelligent and love to play.
-Their lively personality and kind temperament make them a perfect pet but, it’s always recommended to understand the breed’s needs before you buy.
+They’re intelligent, fearless and love to play.
+Their lively personality and kind temperament make them a perfect pet, but it’s always recommended to understand the breed’s needs before you bring your new companion home.

-This handy guide covers everything you might need to know, from how to care for them to feeding, training, insurance and much more.
+This handy guide covers everything you might need to know, including Jack Russell temperament, care tips, feeding, training, insurance and much more.

 Jack Russell facts